The optimal (and only way) to sustainable fitness

 Who wants to be burdened with measuring and weighing foods and ingredients more than absolutely necessary?
 Imagine the stress and awkwardness of doing this while your family and friends look on in shock and horror.

 Besides, you'll already be familiar with your body and its physiology.
-At that point, you're in full control, able to better judge portions and meal profiles – and know 'how' to eat in different situations.
+At that point, you're in full control, able to better judge portions and meal profiles – and you'll know 'how' to eat in different situations.
 This brings up an interesting but desirable means of approaching food:

 Is such a thing possible?
 Are we talking 'winging' it, and still being able to stay strong and lean?

 That will serve you well when you're eating out.
-By now you know what your home-cooked meals constitute, how to mix and match your meals, and limit the damage when dining with friends and family.
+By now you know what your home-cooked meals constitute, how to mix and match your meals, and limit the damage when dining out with friends and family.

 How 'hard' do you need to train?

 As I mentioned, your reward is going to be consistent with your effort.
 That doesn't mean full-speed all the way.
 There are times when it's opportune to push and times when you need to back off a little, to allow for adequate recovery.
 The further you progress with the program, the more intensity-variation can be brought into play.